antpearson/Mixd-CSS-Framework/README.md

 ## Building components

 When building a new component write markup **before** CSS.
 This means you can visually see which CSS properties are naturally inherited and thus avoid reapplying redundant styles.
-Look for existing modules or objects to work with before beginning. **All modules go in `modules.scss`**.
+Look for existing modules or objects to work with before beginning and always comment a new module with a title.

 ## OOCSS